Everyone loves to hate acronyms. Learn Improv’s acronym for narrative is STEPS. Setting. Ties. Explore. Propel. Sort.

 A scene is stronger when there are characters for the audience to relate to.
 A scene is more real when there is an environment for the characters to explore.
 Think of STEPS as a set of goals specific to improv comedy scene narration.

 Most important rule of improv is that there are no rules.
-However there are goals.
+However there are tools.
 STEPS is an example of a collection of goals that players will try to use in their narrative for a scene.
-Choosing the terminology of goals creates a more supportive and caring learning milieu.
+Choosing the terminology of tools creates a more supportive and caring learning milieu.

 When a narrative goes wrong it can usually be traced back to an element of STEPS missing from the scene.
 Players should never be told that scene “failed” because the setting was poorly constructed.
 The narrative STEPS are goals and excellent scenes can happen when parts are missing.